munaAchyuta/entity_based_sentiment_analysis/README.md

 * get stanford corenlp in root directory. change path accordingly wherever required.
 * sentiment best result comes from using BERT. here huggingface pytorch-BERT code is used. so get repo and use notebook.

+## data
+* just shared sample data format inside datasets directory for sentiment classification. so user has to get it's own data similar to given format.

 ## Execution steps.

 * entity_cluster.ipynb  --> to get entity related data.